-Being at an elevation above 2,500m will impact your daily activities.
+Being at an elevation above 2,500 m will impact your daily activities.
 Don’t be surprised by having breathing problems while lying on the bed and doing absolutely nothing.
 Allow a few days to adjust to the altitude of Huaraz before doing any activities.

 One thing is taking it slowly as you “feel the altitude” and the other is not being able to do anything while having really big problems with a headache and nausea.
 Read about altitude sickness before you go into high elevation.
-Altitude kills tourists every year that didn’t recognize their symptoms and didn’t descent from the elevation.
+Altitude kills tourists every year that didn’t recognize their symptoms and didn’t descend from the elevation.

 When we visited Huaraz, we had a hard time breathing just walking down the street on the first day.
-And that was after we were adjusting to high altitude in Bogota, Colombia for a week.
+And that was after we were adjusting to high altitude in Bogota, Colombia, for a week.

 What helps locals and helped me as well was drinking gallons of coca tea.
 Just a note for the curious ones – although cocaine is also made from the coca plant, it has nothing to do with coca tea.
-Coca tea is made of dried leaves which you can buy anywhere in Huaraz and tastes like any other herbal tea.
+Coca tea is made of dried leaves which you can buy anywhere in Huaraz, and tastes like any other herbal tea.

-Interesting things & tips about Huaraz & Cordillera Blanca
+Interesting things about Huaraz & Cordillera Blanca

 - Mount Artesonraju